 freshly ground pepper, to taste

 1. Wash lettuce leaves and remove any large stems, if needed.
-Dry and arrange the arugula in a salad bowl.
-Add the onions rings, cheese, and tomatoes.
+Dry and arrange the arugula/lettuce in a salad bowl.
+Add the onions rings, cheese, tomatoes and olives.

 2. In a bowl, whisk together the lemon juice, garlic, mustard, olive oil, and salt and pepper.
 Pour the dressing over the salad and toss well.